eliorabaev/CyberSecurityDowngrade/README.md

 4. **Validation**: Server validates token for each protected endpoint
 5. **Logout**: Token is removed from localStorage

+## Password Security

+The system uses a secure password hashing mechanism with the following features:

+- **PBKDF2-HMAC-SHA256**: Industry-standard password hashing function
+- **High Iteration Count**: 1,200,000 iterations to increase computational cost for attackers
+- **Secure Salt Management**:
+  - A cryptographically secure random salt is automatically generated during first system use
+  - The salt is stored in a dedicated `salt` table in the database
+  - The same salt is used consistently for all password operations
+  - The salt is generated only once for the entire application

+This approach ensures:
+- Passwords are never stored in plaintext
+- The system is protected against rainbow table attacks
+- Consistent security across all user accounts
+- Automatic salt generation without manual configuration

 ## API Endpoints

 | Endpoint | Method | Auth Required | Description |